General Seemingly Unrelated Local Projections: Econometric Framework

 The two hyperparameters $\varsigma$ and $\xi$ play an important role.
 We illustrate this in more detail in Sub-section \ref{subsec: illustration}.
 In principle, one can set them so that the estimated IRFs are consistent with some prior view on the shape of the responses.
 However, given its importance, a natural Bayesian choice would be to elicit yet another set of priors on $\varsigma$ and $\xi$ and sample them alongside the other unknowns of the model.
 This is what we propose as a baseline.
 As priors, we use truncated Gaussian priors on both $\xi$ and $\varsigma$:

 where $m_j$ denotes the prior mean and $v_j$ the prior variance for $j \in \{\xi, \varsigma\}$.
 This prior can be set to be quite uninformative.
-However, in particular for $\xi$, we found that ruling out too large values improves inference by avoiding cases that imply excessive variation in $\bm \mu_\beta$.\\ Using an infinite-dimensional prior on $\bm{\mu}_\beta$ mitigates potential adverse effects arising from misspecification.
-Rather than imposing a rigid parametric structure, this approach permits the data to flexibly correct approximation errors introduced by the auxiliary likelihood.
-If misspecification is minor, the prior naturally shrinks $\bm{\mu}_\beta$ toward simpler functions.
-Conversely, it allows for greater complexity and adaptivity when deviations of the auxiliary likelihood from the true likelihood are substantial.
+However, in particular for $\xi$, we found that ruling out too large values improves inference by avoiding cases that imply excessive variation in $\bm \mu_\beta$.

+The GP hierarchy should be interpreted as regularization of the impulse-response path, not as a correction that makes the pseudo-likelihood correctly specified.
+It allows the prior mean to be smooth while permitting horizon-specific departures through the global-local prior.
+Under standard large-sample conditions, the prior's influence on well-identified finite-dimensional parameters may vanish, so the GP component mainly affects finite-sample regularization.
+The long-horizon shrinkage governed by $\varsigma$ is therefore an explicit prior choice about the behavior of impulse responses at long horizons.